-- 4.9 The Planning Policy team is within the Economic Initiatives Division of the Economic Growth Directorate.
+- 4.9 The Planning Policy team is within the Economic Growth Directorate.
 It leads the preparation of the Local Plan and other planning policy documents.
-The team currently includes a Place Policy Manager, four full-time Planning Officers and 1.5 Technical Officers.
-The Assistant Director (Economic Initiatives) assist with various aspects of preparation including providing the strategic steer, the Member interface and public consultation. - 4.10 Success in achieving the milestones set out in this LDS will depend on the amount of non plan preparation work the team does, on the amount and timeliness of help from colleagues across the Council in specific policy areas, such as transport and housing, and on there being no further cuts to the staffing resources available for planning policy work. - 4.11 A Local Plan Members Reference Group (all party) and a Local Plan Steering Group (LPSG) (including non-Council stakeholders) is also in place to ensure input into planning policy document preparation from across the Council.
-These groups inform the recommendations that are placed before the Joint Management Team (JMT) or Chief Officers Board (COB), and/or Members.
-(Are these the right references?) - 4.12.
+The team currently includes a Head of Planning Policy, Economic Strategy & Environment, one Principal Planning Officer, three full-time Planning Officers and 1.5 Technical Officers.
+The Assistant Director (Economic Growth) also assists with various aspects of preparation including providing the strategic steer, the Member interface and public consultation. - 4.10 Success in achieving the milestones set out in this LDS will depend on the amount of non plan preparation work the team does, on the amount and timeliness of help from colleagues across the Council in specific policy areas, such as transport and housing, and on there being no further cuts to the staffing resources available for planning policy work. - 4.11 A Local Plan Members Reference Group (all party) and a Local Plan Steering Group (LPSG) (including non-Council stakeholders) is also in place to ensure input into planning policy document preparation from across the Council.
+These groups inform the recommendations that are placed before the Joint Management Team (JMT) or Chief Officers Board (COB), and/or Members. - 4.12.
 Consultants are also used on specific pieces of work, particularly work carried out jointly by the Tees Valley authorities, and specialist technical studies and work.
 Officers from Tees Valley Combined Authority provide some statistical information and manage specific joint commissions of the Tees Valley authorities, such as for the economy and infrastructure.